sanjaypanditc/codeinfo/docs/_build/html/_sources/aws-best.rst.txt

 S3 commands
 ~~~~~~~~~~~~
 ``aws --profile profilename s3 ls s3://bucketname`` For listing of all files in a bucket
-``aws --profile profilename s3 cp filename s3://bucketname/``  For listing of all files in a bucket
+``aws --profile profilename s3 cp filename s3://bucketname/``  For copy a file from local to  bucket
-``aws --profile profilename s3 sync s3://bucketname/foldername`` For listing of all files in a bucket
+``aws --profile profilename s3 sync s3://bucketname/foldername`` For copy all bucket of a folder to bucket folder
-``aws --profile profilename s3 cp s3://bucketname/filename /serverpath`` For listing of all files in a bucket
+``aws --profile profilename s3 cp s3://bucketname/filename /serverpath`` For copy a file from local to  bucket
-``aws --profile profilename s3 sync . s3://bucketname/MyFolder`` For listing of all files in a bucket
+``aws --profile profilename s3 sync . s3://bucketname/MyFolder`` For copy all bucket of a folder to bucket folder

 ..
 Tip::